-If your company’s plans for the coming year include moving into new office space, here’s the best advice anyone will give you: Hire a professional to help you design and plan your space.
-You may think it’s an expense you can avoid, but having someone who plans offices for a living can save you time, hassle and money.
+If your company plans to move into new office space in the future, here is some advice you should strongly consider: Hire a professional to help you design and plan your space.
+Hiring a designer is something you may think is an expense you can avoid, but having someone who plans offices for a living can save you time, hassle and money in the long-run.
 And in some cases, it may help you avoid wrongheaded decisions you’ll be regretting for years.

 Whether it’s deciding on a color palette or laying out a budget and timeline for the project, there will be a constant parade of decisions that will likely include the question, “Do you want this or that, because you can’t have both?”
 Just a few of the topics that will likely need the help of a professional in the decision making process:

 There are some big-picture decisions you’ll have to make, but like most things in life, “the devil is in the details.”
 A professional commercial designer should be an expert in the details.
 He or she will help you through a long list of considerations that you’ve never considered.
 Here are just a few of the topics–each with hundreds of associated details:

 - Conference rooms